 Sharer wrote that while agriculture and food gathering were a central part of daily life, the Maya had a sophisticated economy capable of supporting specialists and a system of merchants and trade routes.
 While the Maya did not develop minted currency, they used various objects, at different times, as "money."
 These included greenstone beads, cacao beans and copper bells.

-“Ultimately, the power of kings depended on their ability to control resources,” Sharer wrote.
-“Maya rulers managed the production and distribution of status goods used to enhance their prestige and power.
-They also controlled some critical (non-local) commodities that included critical everyday resources each family needed, like salt,” he said noting that over time Maya rulers managed ever-larger portions of the economy.
+"Ultimately, the power of kings depended on their ability to control resources," Sharer wrote.
+"Maya rulers managed the production and distribution of status goods used to enhance their prestige and power.
+They also controlled some critical (non-local) commodities that included critical everyday resources each family needed, like salt," he said noting that over time Maya rulers managed ever-larger portions of the economy.
+The Maya rulers did not rule alone but were served by attendants and advisers who occasionally appear in Maya art.

 Sharer also notes that Maya laborers were subject to a labor tax to build palaces, temples and public works.
 A ruler successful in war could control more laborers and exact tribute on defeated enemies, further increasing their economic might.